Smartcat includes a variety of tools like translation memories and glossaries that help you improve translation quality and consistency.

 This option is only available for project managers or linguists assigned to the editing stage.
 All other users can view the TM match but not make changes to it.

-Clicking on the or icon depending on the user role at the top-right corner of a TM match will open a dialog box, which allows users to either edit or remove the selected TM match.
+Clicking on the pencil icon or information icon (an “i” inside a circle) depending on the user role at the top-right corner of a TM match will open a dialog box, which allows users to either edit or remove the selected TM match.

 Managing glossary terms